Oak Knoll Yard Sign w/ 4"H Silver or Brass Numbers

 Installation Method (VERY important, please read):

-1) Slide both stakes into the designated holes located on the back of the plaque, hold stakes in place so they do not fall out.
+- Slide both stakes into the designated holes located on the back of the plaque, the smaller part of the stake goes into the hole and the longer part will be inserted into the ground.
 You must line up the square peg on the stakes with the square holes on the back of the plaque.
 They will not go in at an angle and are meant to be snug to prevent this sign from wobbling.

 Note: Neodymium magnets should be handled with care.
 They can damage electronics and interfere with pace makers.